GDPR

 • Professional network

-Restriction: Do not use any information that falls under the AGG (age, religion, sexual orientation, disability, etc.).
+Restriction: Do not use information that falls under the AGG (age, religion, sexual orientation, disability, etc.).

 2. Public profiles on social networks (Facebook, Instagram, X)

-Only with a legitimate interest and only if the content is clearly relevant to the job.
+Only with a legitimate interest and if the content is clearly relevant to the job.

-• Candidate applies for a social media manager role → public social media presence is relevant to the job
+• Candidate is applying for a Social Media Manager role → public social media presence is relevant to the job

-• Candidate publicly posts discriminatory content → can jeopardize the employment relationship
+• Candidate publicly posts discriminatory content → may jeopardize the employment relationship

 • Public presence as a journalist, politician, or public figure